 Finally, the Inflation Reduction Act provides many potential opportunities to support market transition of these technologies, including tax credits dedicated to carbon capture, hydrogen production, and clean electricity.
-While not included formally in the ARPA-E Iron & Steel Cost and Life Cycle Assessment Tool, applicants are encouraged to discuss how their specific tech-to-market strategy might leverage these opportunities.
+While not included formally in the ARPA-E Iron & Steel Cost and Life Assessment Tool, applicants are encouraged to discuss how their specific tech-to-market strategy might leverage these opportunities.
 If applicable, applicants should discuss how their proposed processes can quickly be integrated into new infrastructure as it comes online during the coming decade.

 II.
-AWARD INFORMATION
+Award Information

-A. AWARD OVERVIEW
+A. Award Overview

 ARPA-E expects to make approximately \$35 million available for new awards, subject to the availability of appropriated funds.
-ARPA-E anticipates making approximately 10-15 awards under this FOA.
+ARPA-E anticipates making approximately 10-15 awards] awards under FOAs DE-FOA-0003117 and DE-FOA-0003118 (ROSIE SBIR/STTR).
 ARPA-E may, at its discretion, issue one, multiple, or no awards.